HOLIDAY SEASON: Save up to 50% and get up to $90 BTC on the best deals of the year

 How Does a MultiSig Wallet Work?

-These 5 DAO members operate a multisig wallet for managing the DAO’s treasury.
-The multisig wallet has a 3-of-5 setup, requiring at least three members’ approval for transactions.
+Take a Web3 DAO that has five key members, Alice, Bob, Charlie, David, and Emily, for example. \These 5 members operate a multisig wallet for managing the DAO’s treasury.
+Assuming the wallet uses a 3-of-5 multisig setup, it will require at least 3 members’ approval to execute transactions.

-When the DAO receives funds, Alice, the treasury manager, proposes a transaction to allocate funds for a community project.
+When the DAO receives funds, Alice, the treasury manager, proposes (initiates) a transaction to allocate funds for a community project, signing it with her private key.
 She creates a transaction proposal on the DAO’s governance forum, outlining the project details.

-The other four members: Bob, Charlie, David, and Emily.
-They review the proposal and vote through the DAO’s governance platform.
-To approve this proposal, at least three members must vote in favor.
+The other four members review the proposal and vote through the DAO’s governance platform.
+To validate and execute this transaction, at least two more members must vote in favor.

-Bob, Charlie, and David support the proposal and provide their digital signatures using their private keys.
-Once the multisig wallet verifies the three signatures, the blockchain executes the transaction, allocating the funds as per the proposal.
+Bob, Charlie, and David support the proposal and sign with their unique private keys.
+Once the multisig wallet verifies the signature threshold is met, the blockchain executes the transaction, allocating the funds as per the proposal.

 Single Signature vs Multi-signature wallets

-Multisig wallets differ from single-signature wallets on transaction complexity, transparency, and security.
+Multisig wallets differ from single-signature wallets in transaction complexity, transparency, and security.
 Let’s look at the key advantages and disadvantages of using a multisig wallet for your community.

 Benefits of Multisig wallets